JonKing93/DASH/Tutorials/ensemble/object.md

 # Ensemble Objects

-The ".ens" files use a specialized format, so we don't want to interact with them directly.
+The ".ens" files use a specialized format, so we don't want to manipulate them directly.
 Instead, we'll create an ensemble object to interact with a particular file.
 Create an ensemble object using the "ensemble" command.
 For example:
 ```matlab
 ens = ensemble('myEnsemble.ens');
 ```